Holly Roth: Reception

 Roth's fiction was reviewed in many publications during her lifetime, but her work is largely considered to be critically overlooked.

-Her works were assessed many times in Kirkus Reviews, where her debut novel The Content Assignment was a "catchy lead off to a good lead on."
+Her works were assessed many times in Kirkus Reviews, where The Content Assignment was evaluated as a "catchy lead off to a good lead on."
 Kirkus praised Roth's "suspense and susceptibility" in their review of The Slender Thread (1959).
 Kirkus also praised Roth's "smooth handling of more complicated than believable liens and loyalties" in Bar Sinister (1960).
 Roth's final story, "The Game's the Thing" (1966), was called "a psychological startler that bears a remarkable resemblance to Dr. Berne's interpretations."

 In 2011, writing for The Independent, author Christopher Fowler wrote that "if the plots seem far-fetched, her ability to turn up the tension is unquestionable."

 Disappearance

-In 1960, Roth married Josef Franta, a Czechoslovak man who traveled on a Swiss passport.
-Franta was born in Prague on June 28, 1928.
-In 1960, Franta purchased a 49-foot wooden ketch named the Visa for $8,500.
+In 1960, Roth married Josef Franta, a Czechoslovak national who traveled on a Swiss passport.
+According to her brother Frank, Holly had met Franta in Geneva, where he was working with the International Labour Organization (ILO).
+The same year, Franta purchased a 49-foot wooden ketch named the Visa for $8,500.
 It was built in 1912 in Norway and weighed 25 tons.
-Franta later put the Visa into Holly Roth's name.
-Roth spent $20,000 renovating it.
-According to her brother Frank Roth, Holly had been living in Paris and Majorca for several years but lived aboard the Visa with Franta during the last year before her disappearance.
-Frank Roth last saw Holly in 1960, just before she married Franta.
-According to Frank, Holly met Franta in Geneva, where Franta was with the International Labour Organization (ILO).
-In a letter to her brother dated March 30, 1964, Roth wrote that Franta was having difficulty entering the United States.
-In her letter, she claimed the Central Intelligence Agency (CIA) was blackballing Franta and keeping a lengthy file on him.
+He later put the vessel into Roth's name, and Roth spent $20,000 on renovations.
+Frank reports that, while Roth had been living in Paris and Majorca for several years, she lived aboard Visa with her husband during the last year of her life.
+Frank last saw his sister in 1960, just before the marriage.

+In a letter to Frank dated March 30, 1964, Roth wrote that Franta was having difficulty entering the United States, claiming that the Central Intelligence Agency (CIA) was keeping a lengthy blackmail file on him.